 Having said that, some readers find it to smell heavenly—the fresh smell of clean!
 I may come around to agreeing.
 Someday.
 Maybe.

 Lestoil is powerful.
 It’s so strong, used full strength it can dissolve the finish on water-based- and oil-based-painted surfaces, laminate, and wood floors.
 Therefore, DO NOT use full-strength on these types of surfaces.
 Even if you intend to use it in a weak dilution, always test in an inconspicuous place first before you use Lestoil on any painted and wood surfaces.

 Lestoil is ideal for a variety of chores in workshops and the garage.
 Soak paintbrushes in a container filled with Lestoil to remove paint and soften the bristles.
 Full strength, Lestoil may be used as a garage floor scrub to remove grease and oil stains from concrete.
 Many car buffs also use Lestoil to clean engines and other areas in and around their vehicles.
 Prep walls for painting by cleaning with Lestoil first.

 8. Even on carpet

-Lestoil, diluted in water at a rate of 2 tablespoons to one cup water, will remove old greasy, oily stains from carpet.
+Lestoil, diluted in water at a rate of 2 tablespoons to one cup water, will remove old greasy, ugly, stubborn, oily stains from carpet.
 Make sure the stain is saturated well, then scrub with a clean white cloth.
 Blot then repeat as necessary until the stain is gone.
 Be sure to rinse well followed by blotting to dry.
 Always test for color-fastness in a closet or other inconspicuous place.